dlbac/DlbacAlpha/neural_network_training/ReadMe.md

 python3 dlbac_alpha_resnet.py ../dataset/train_u4k-r4k-auth11k.sample ../dataset/test_u4k-r4k-auth11k.sample

 ## Output ##
 The **output** will be a *trained dlbac_alpha network* and saved in dlbac_alpha.hdf5 file.
 The training history and training results will be stored in history_dlbac_aplha and results.txt files, respectively.
 All the trained network and all other files will be exported in the `results/` directory.

+**Required Time:** _About 1 hour_